MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 3. Create the anomaly detection policy.

-## Detect suspicious activity from an “on-leave” employee
+## Detect suspicious activity from an "on-leave" employee

 Detect when a user, who is on unpaid leave and should not be active on any organizational resource, is accessing any of your organization's cloud resources.